Оyster mushroom disease with photo and descriptions of defects

 What is oyster mushroom diseases?

-- Miscalculated or poorly installed ventilation, humidification, or heating/cooling systems.
+✅Incorrectly set up or miscalculated ventilation, humidification, or heating/cooling systems

 Table of Contents